mjbvz/vscode-comment-tagged-templates/README.md

 ## Usage
 The language identifier comment must appear before the opening backtick for the template string.
-Here is basic list of valid identifiers:
+Here is basic list of valid identifiers (note that some languages require that you install an VS Code extension that provides a grammar for that language):

 | Language        | Supported Identifiers|
 | ------------- | -----|